South East Busway: Extension to Rochedale

-As part of the upgrade of the Pacific Motorway between Eight Mile Plains and Daisy Hill commenced in 2020, the Busway will be extended to Springwood, with a new Rochedale busway station to be constructed.
-The Pacific Highway upgrade and the Busway extension is expected to be completed in 2024.
+As part of an upgrade of the Pacific Motorway between Eight Mile Plains and Daisy Hill, the busway infrastructure was further extended to Springwood with the addition of a new busway station at Rochedale.
+The upgrade commenced in 2020 and was initially expected to be completed in 2024, though this was delayed to 2025.
+Rochedale busway station opened 12 May 2025.

 Route

-The busway commences at Queen Street bus station beneath the Brisbane central business district, crossing the Brisbane River via Victoria Bridge to the Cultural Centre busway station, then paralleling the rail lines to South Bank railway station before passing beneath under Stanley Street.
-It then runs parallel to the Pacific Motorway to Eight Mile Plains.
+The busway commences at King George Square busway station beneath the Brisbane central business district.
+It crosses the Brisbane River via Victoria Bridge to Cultural Centre busway station, then runs parallel to the rail lines to South Bank busway station.
+It then runs parallel to the Pacific Motorway to Rochedale.

 Services

-Brisbane Transport and Clarks Logan City Bus Service operate services along the full length of the busway while Mt Gravatt Bus Service and Transdev Queensland operate services between Griffith University and Eight Mile Plains.
+Transport for Brisbane services' southernmost station is Eight Mile Plains, whilst Clarks Logan City Bus Service operate services along the full length of the busway to Rochedale.
+Mt Gravatt Bus Service and Transdev Queensland operate services between Griffith University and Eight Mile Plains.

-Passenger information
+Facilities

-Real Time Passenger Information is displayed at each station, with fixed LED signs suspended above each platform.
+Real time passenger information is displayed at each station, with fixed LED signs suspended above each platform.
 These signs present four lines of real-time estimated bus departure times, with data provided by Brisbane City Council's RAPID system.